CASTCollection MinistriesFood Pantry | Maison Fortune Orphanage | PLARN

 Our ministry is guided by the Church’s “Catholic Social Teaching” (ref: USCCB website) and the “Seven Themes of Catholic Social Teaching”.
 We currently sponsor and support several outreach and service programs, some of which like our food pantry and Snack-Bag Ministry operate year-round, others, like our Christmas Giving Tree program are seasonal.
 Our ministry is always in need of committed volunteers to help.
 We meet on the 3rd Monday every other month (beginning each January) at 6:30pm currently via Zoom.
 For more information about the ministry, please contact us.

-The following list highlights our current ministries and outreach programs:
+The following list highlights some of our current ministries and outreach programs:

 COLLECTION MINISTRIES: Throughout the year, we focus our efforts on a specific need / issue in our community by collecting specific items.
 Reaching out to those in need by providing these much-needed items as well as opportunities for our parishioners to give.
 In addition, during times of need due to crisis, natural disasters, and other emergencies other collections may be added.
 Below are the regular yearly collections we host:

-Christmas Giving Tree: We collect gift cards, and toys to help in need parishioners and families served by Catholic Charities, Samaritan House, Community Services Board and Refugee Resettlement helping them to have a merrier Christmas.
+Christmas Giving Tree: We collect gift cards, toys and other requested gift items to help in need parishioners and families served by Catholic Charities, Samaritan House, Department of Human Services, Refugee Resettlement, Jewish Family Services and others helping them to have a merrier Christmas.

 Food Pantry: Our Food Pantry collects, purchases and distributes food to individuals requesting assistance on Wednesdays from 10:00am to 1:00pm.